How to delete your Google+ account

-Google announced Monday that it will sunset the consumer version of Google+ by the end of August 2019 after a vulnerability in the social network exposed the personal data of up to 500,000 users between 2015 and March 2018.
+Google announced on Monday that it will sunset the consumer version of its social network Google+ by the end of August 2019 after a vulnerability exposed the personal data of up to 500,000 users between 2015 and March 2018.

 The review found no misuse of the data and the problem was fixed in March, but the company's privacy and data protection office said the vulnerability didn't meet the threshold of security issues to notify users of the data breach.
 According to a report published Monday by The Wall Street Journal, the vulnerability wasn't disclosed because Google didn't want to be subjected to regulatory scrutiny from lawmakers.